 Increase employee engagement by helping your team avoid burnout

 In a recent Robert Half study, we surveyed 2,000 Australian professionals across all age groups, experience levels and industry sectors to gauge their level of on-the-job happiness.
 Our research revealed that, on a scale of one to five, admins ranked four in their level of happiness, while people in executive management positions, in contrast, ranked number one.
-As we’ve discovered in our survey, admins, like most employees in an organization, want to feel pride in the company they work for, they want to be appreciated for what they do, and they want to be truly interested in their jobs.
+As we’ve discovered in our survey, admins, like most employees in an organisation, want to feel pride in the company they work for, they want to be appreciated for what they do, and they want to be truly interested in their jobs.

 Here are six ways that you, as a member of the management team, can increase employee engagement among your administrative staff.